-If, after the evaluation is complete, your transplant team decides that you are ready for transplant and you decide that you want to have a transplant, you may be added to the national waiting list for a donor kidney.
-If you have a living kidney donor, you may have your transplant as soon as both you and your donor are ready.
+If your transplant team decides that you are ready for transplant after you finish the evaluation, you may be added to the national waiting list for a donor kidney.
+If you have a living kidney donor (a person who wants to donate their kidney to you), you may have your transplant as soon as both you and your donor are ready.

-The transplant team may decide that you are not ready for transplant.
-This could happen if you have a health problem that could make the transplant surgery dangerous for you.
-Some health problems can be treated so that you can have your transplant.
-Other problems that could keep you from having a transplant include:
+Sometimes the transplant team will decide that you are not ready for transplant if you have a health problem that could make the transplant surgery dangerous for you.
+If this happens, do not be discouraged, you can be evaluated again.
+Talk to your transplant team about what you can do to become ready for transplant.

 - Drug or alcohol abuse

 - Untreated mental health disorders